 Azara microphyllaItem #4977 USDA Hardiness Zone: 7 - 10

-White-chocolate fragrance fills the late winter garden from the tiny yellow flower clusters on this graceful, shade tolerant shrub.
+White-chocolate fragrance fills the late winter garden from the tiny yellow flower clusters on this large but graceful, shade tolerant shrub.
 Ideal between structures or under trees, or as a privacy screen or an informal hedge.
 Artistically layered branching with evergreen foliage is often accented with shiny berries after flowering.

 - History & LoreHistory:Azara microphylla is native to Argentina and Chile, and was introduced to North America for cultivation in the mid-1800's.Lore:Cultivated for its edible fruit in Chile.